Aileen Izquierdo | Interim Chair, Instructor and Global Strategic Communications Graduate Director

 ACII 328A (BBC)

-Dr. David J. Park is an Associate Professor in the School of Communicaiton + Journalism.
+Dr. David J. Park is an Associate Professor in the Department of Communications.
 He received his Ph.D. in Mass Communication from the University of Wisconsin-Madison.
-His research interests include new media technologies, media production, policy and democracy, consumer behavior and international communication.
-His scholarship appears in the Journal of Communication Inquiry, American Journal of Media Psychology, American Behavioral Scientist, International Marketing Review, Labor Studies Journal, and in other academic journals and book chapters.
+His research interests include critical political economy of communication, new media technologies, media and democracy, environmental sustainability, consumerism and international communication.
+His scholarship appears in numerous published journal articles, proceedings and book chapters including: the Journal of Communication Inquiry, Communication, Culture and Critique, American Journal of Media Psychology, The Political Economy of Communication, Information, Communication and Society, American Behavioral Scientist, International Marketing Review, Labor Studies Journal and the Journal of Social Media Studies.
 His book “Conglomerate Rock: The Music Industry’s Quest to Divide Music and Conquer Wallets,” republished in paperback by Lexington Books, a division of Rowman and Littlefield publishers, has been hailed as “the book we have all been waiting for: a definitive treatment of how the music industry is adapting to the digital world.”
 In addition to presenting his publications at national and international conferences, Dr. Park has also been invited to speak on a wide range of communications topics from economic globalization and music technology to the politics behind Hurricane Katrina media coverage.
-He also serves on the editorial board for the Global Media Journal (US Edition) and the Public Relations Journal.
+He also serves on the editorial/advisory boards for the Global Media Journal (Canadian Edition), Ambitos, International Journal of Communication (Revista Internacional de Comunicacion), the Public Relations Journal and the Journal of Social Media Studies.

-Dr. Park has also received several teaching and research awards during his career, among them include a Howard Hughes Research Sabbatical Scholarship, an Honorary Fellowship at the University of Wisconsin-Madison in the School of Communication and Journalism, and a Fulbright-Hays Scholarship to the Caribbean.
+Dr. Park has also received several teaching and research awards during his career, among them include a Howard Hughes Research Sabbatical Scholarship, an Honorary Fellowship at the University of Wisconsin-Madison in the School of Journalism and Mass Communication, and a Fulbright-Hays Scholarship to the Caribbean.
 In addition, he was also a Rotary Exchange Scholar to Europe and received a Tinker-Nave grant to research media and human rights groups in Argentina.

 His professional experience stems from his employment with the Chancellor’s office at the University of Wisconsin-Extension as a Public Relations and Communications Administrative Assistant.
 He has also worked on various media projects with musical groups, neighborhood associations and other non-profit organizations.
 He is a former and current member of several professional associations including: International Communication Association (ICA), Association for Education in Journalism and Mass Communication (AEJMC), International Association for Media and Communication Research (IAMCR), Union for Democratic Communication (UDC), Association for Consumer Research (ACR) and the European Association for Consumer Research (EACR).
-Proficient in French, Spanish and Wolof (Senegal), Dr. Park joined the School of Communication and Journalism in 2009 and teaches in the Graduate Program.
+Proficient in French, Spanish and Wolof (Senegal), Dr. Park joined FIU in 2009 and teaches in the Undergraduate and Graduate Programs.

 GL 488 (MMC)